MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 - For stretched clusters, setup Storage Replica.
 See [Setup Storage Replica].
 - For stretched clusters, verify successful data replication between sites before deploying VMs and other workloads.
 See Step 9 in [Create Azure Stack HCI cluster using PowerShell] for more information.

-## Setup volumes and replication (stretched cluster)
+## Setup replication (stretched cluster)

-For stretched clusters, you will need to create data and log volumes for each server node pair across sites, create a replication group for each site, and setup replication between the sites.
+For stretched clusters, Storage Replica is used to provide replication between sites.
+Specifically, you need to create data and log volumes for each server node pair across sites, create a replication group for each site, and setup a replication partnership between the sites.

 There are two types of stretched clusters, active/passive and active/active.
 You can set up active-passive site replication, where there is a preferred site and direction for replication.
 Active-active replication is where replication can happen bi-directionally from either site.
 This article covers the active/passive configuration only.